-- 1. All of the following courses: - NUR 995 Doctor of Nursing Practice Project I NUR 996 Doctor of Nursing Practice Project II NUR 997 Doctor of Nursing Practice Project III Elective or core courses as determined by review of previous - APRN education - Completion of a minimum of 1000 supervised clinical hours between the master's degree program and the Doctor of Nursing Practice degree program.
+- 1. All of the following courses: - NUR 995 Doctor of Nursing Practice Project I NUR 996 Doctor of Nursing Practice Project II NUR 997 Doctor of Nursing Practice Project III 3 NUR 997 Doctor of Nursing Practice Project III 3 Elective or core courses as determined by review of previous - APRN education - Completion of a minimum of 1000 supervised clinical hours between the master's degree program and the Doctor of Nursing Practice degree program.
 Students will enroll in NUR 990 Special Problems to complete an individualized clinical learning plan that will achieve the remaining required hours.